 A largely editorial style landing page, used to snare traffic looking for factual information on Costa Rica as a vacation destination.
 I’ve written in a first person plural voice, encouraging the reader to feel the information is being shared with him by a Costa Rican writing from the country itself.
-Landing page for vacation organiser exhibitnature.com
+Landing page for vacation organiser exhibitnature.com*If no image of the finished project is available, my .pdf copyvisual or .docx copysheet is shown in its place.

 When you visit Costa Rica, you’ll find yourself surrounded by beaches, mountains, forests, plants and wildlife of unbelievable beauty.
 With its tropical climate, fast-developing and eco-friendly economy and welcoming local people, Costa Rica promises you a vacation in a natural paradise you’ll never forget.